 Bank Account and Substance Requirements

 There is no need to open a bank account with a Maltese bank, however it is recommended under certain circumstances.
 No substance requirements, no need to have registered employees or Maltese resident directors.
 However, a Maltese company is obliged to have a registered address in Malta.
-Therefore, we offer a registered address facility, which is a simple way of establishing a legal presence in Malta, without having to go through any short or long term costly arrangements.
+Therefore, Mr Malcolm Mejlaq is licensed to offer a registered address facility, which is a simple way of establishing a legal presence in Malta, without having to go through any short or long term costly arrangements.